-Her research interests are Bayesian statistical modeling with an emphasis in model averaging, kernel regression, and Bayes linear; Uncertainty analysis of computer models/experiments; Data mining coupled with data visualization that promotes human-data interaction and education in Statistics; Applications in proteomics, bioinformatics, cosmology, climatology, and hydrology.
+Her research interests are Bayesian statistical modeling with an emphasis in model averaging, kernel regression, and Bayes linear; uncertainty analysis of computer models/experiments; data mining coupled with data visualization that promotes human-data interaction and education in statistics; and applications in proteomics, bioinformatics, cosmology, climatology, and hydrology.

 Leanna L. House's Timeline